marcusalfred/resume/index.md

 `2021-03 -> 2022-03`
 **L2 Technical Support Engineer II**, New Orleans, LA.<br/>
-- Mentored and trained L2 and L1 support on technical systems and processes.p
+- Mentored and trained L2 and L1 support on technical systems and processes.
 - Created python and/or SQL scripts for common tasks involving bulk updates or incident cleanup.
 - Worked with Finance and Engineering to identify and resolve month end discrepancies in transaction data.